n0veride/pwk/Course Content/18 Post - Port RedirectTunnel/18 - Port Redirection & SSH Tunneling.md

 We want to gain access to that internal db and continue enumerating As it stands KALI is in the WAN, PGDATABASE01 is in the DMZ, and CONFLUENCE01 is straddling both networks.

-CONFLUENCE01 is listening on port 8090
-PGDATABASE01 is listening on port 5432 - (likely a PostgreSQL server's default port)
+CONFLUENCE01 is listening on port 8090 on the WAN side PGDATABASE01 is listening on port 5432 on the DMZ side - (likely a PostgreSQL server's default port)

 #### Breakdown